nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/transient-store.md

 ### BatchHandler

-Batch Handlers is a concept introduced in Nuxeo 10.1 which consists of allowing custom upload behaviour to all the batches.
+Batch Handler is a concept introduced in Nuxeo Platform 10.1 Fast Track version, which consists in allowing custom upload behaviour to all the batches.

 The previous behaviour is now a provider, which we call "Default".
 When there is need, you can customize for example the Transient Store to manage your uploads (e.g.: Use a 3rd party cloud provider storage).